GG323/esbuild-with-global-variables/README.md

 I did not have tome to deploy this solution to npm so sorry the deploy prrocess is janky and requres package to be built and deplyed offline/outside node_modules.

 I have highjacked `format: 'cjs'` setting to enable the public global-variables option.
+And the output files needs to be .cjs

+And the most of the features are affected and should not be enabled as you may guess.
+`minify, treeShaking, splitting`

 ## choco: